Why Is My Electric Shower Cold

 What is better a thermostatic shower or an electric shower?

-Electric showers, on the other hand, have no regulation and so the temperature can fluctuate with changes in the water supply.
+On the other hand, electric showers have no regulation, so the temperature can fluctuate with changes in the water supply.
 Ultimately, it is up to you to decide which type of shower is best for you.
 Check out our helpful Shower Buying Guide for more information!

 How can I save energy when using an electric shower?